awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

 {{% /expand%}}

+#### I am getting the error "SOURCE_RESOURCE_LIMIT_EXCEEDED" on dataset update - what do I do?
+Athena may face processing limitations if the CUR has a significant volume.
+To overcome this, one possible solution is to change the cur granularity from 'hourly' to 'daily'.
+This will reduce the number of lines in CUR by x24, but it will also necessitate modifying the visuals that depict hourly ec2 usage by switching to daily granularity.

 #### I am getting the error "Casting from TimestampTZ to Timestamp is not supported" - what do I do?
 {{%expand "Click here to expand answer" %}}